go-gitea/gitea/docs/content/doc/advanced/customizing-gitea.en-us.md

 # Customizing Gitea

-Customizing Gitea is typically done using the `custom` folder.
-This is the central place to override configuration settings, templates, etc.
+Customizing Gitea is typically done using the `CustomPath` folder - by default this is the `custom` folder from the running directory, but may be different if your build has set this differently.
+This is the central place to override configuration settings, templates, etc. You can check the `CustomPath` using `gitea help`.
+You can override the `CustomPath` by setting either the `GITEA_CUSTOM` environment variable or by using the `--custom-path` option on the `gitea` binary.
+(The option will override the environment variable.)

 If Gitea is deployed from binary, all default paths will be relative to the Gitea binary.
 If installed from a distribution, these paths will likely be modified to the Linux Filesystem Standard.
-Gitea will create required folders, including `custom/`.
+Gitea will attempt to create required folders, including `custom/`.
-Application settings are configured in `custom/conf/app.ini`.
 Distributions may provide a symlink for `custom` using `/etc/gitea/`.

+Application settings can be found in file `CustomConf` which is by default, `CustomPath/conf/app.ini` but may be different if your build has set this differently.
+Again `gitea help` will allow you review this variable and you can override it using the `--config` option on the `gitea` binary.

 - [Quick Cheat Sheet](https://docs.gitea.io/en-us/config-cheat-sheet/)
 - [Complete List](https://github.com/go-gitea/gitea/blob/master/custom/conf/app.ini.sample)

-If the `custom` folder can't be found next to the binary, check the `GITEA_CUSTOM` environment variable; this can be used to override the default path to something else.
+If the `CustomPath` folder can't be found despite checking `gitea help`, check the `GITEA_CUSTOM` environment variable; this can be used to override the default path to something else.
 `GITEA_CUSTOM` might, for example, be set by an init script.